chryswoods/siremol.org/chryswoods.com/beginning_python/splitting.md

 # Splitting Lines

 Most files are arranged into words.
 It is very easy to split a line of text using Python into a list of words.
-Create a new Python script `nano words.py` and type the following;
+Create a new Python script `words.py` and type the following;

 ```python
 import sys